billsix/cprogrammingbook/doc/02-Variables.rst

 Converting a floating to an integral type simply throws away any fractional part.
-If the integral type can't hold the value that is left, then the behaviour is undefined—this is a sort of overflow.
+If the integral type can't hold the value that is left, then the behavior is undefined—this is a sort of overflow.

 As has already been said, going up the scale from float